bekaiser/MDN/README.md

-# mdn
+# Mixture Density Networks
 Mixture density network (MDN) predictions using Tensorflow.
 I follow the tutorial at http://blog.otoro.net/2015/11/24/mixture-density-networks-with-tensorflow/ and extent it to multi-dimensional inputs.
+A mixture density network can model arbitrary conditional probability distributions in the same manner that conventional neural networks can model arbitrary functions.